Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

 In this article, we will mainly introduce how to obtain the return value from job function in OneFlow which includes:

-* How to use synchronously method obtained the return value from job function.
+* How to use synchronous method obtain the return value from job function.

-* How to use asynchronous method obtained the return value from job function.
+* How to use asynchronous method obtain the return value from job function.

-In OneFlow, we usually use the decorator called @flow.global_function to defined job function.
-Thus, This task could be training, evaluation or prediction.
+In OneFlow, we usually use the decorator called @flow.global_function to define job function.
+Thus, this task can be training, evaluation or prediction.
 By define the return value of job function.
 We can use both synchronous and asynchronous to get result of function.

-## Difference between synchronous and asynchronous
+## Difference between synchronization and asynchronization

-Normally, our trainin process is synonymous which mean in line.
-Now we will demonstrated the concept of synchronous and asynchronous and the advantages of asynchronous in OneFlow by a simple example.
+Normally, our trainin process is synonymous which means need wait in line.
+Now we will demonstrate the concept of synchronous and asynchronous and the advantages of asynchronous in OneFlow by a simple example.

-#### Synchronous
+#### Synchronization

-During the complete process in one iteration, when the data from some step/iter completed the forward and reverse transmission process and completed the updated of weight parameters and the optimizer.
+During the complete process of one iteration, when the data from some step/iter completed the forward and reverse transmission process and completed the updated of weight parameters and the optimizer.
 Then start the training process in next step.
 Whereas before next step, usually we need to wait for CPU prepare the training data.
 Normally it will come up with some times for data preprocessing and loading.

-#### Asynchronous
+#### Asynchronization

-During the iteration with asynchronous process, it basic means opens the multithreaded mode.
-One step does not need to wait for the previous step to finish, but it can directly process data preprocessing and loading.
-When GPU is not full loading, it can start training directly.When the GPU is full loading, then it can start preparing work for other step.
+During the iteration with asynchronous process, it basic means open the multithreaded mode.
+One step does not need to wait for the previous step to finish, but it can directly process data and loading.
+When device is not full loading, it can start training directly.
+When the device is full loading, then it can start preparing work for other step.

 From the contrast mentioned above, OneFlow preform more efficient of using the computing resources when using the asynchronous mode.
 Especially when enormous amount of dataset are apply. **Open asynchronous process could narrow the time of data loading and data preparation and boost training model**.

 Next, we will introduce how to obtain result in synchronous and asynchronous task and the coding of call function in asynchronous task.
 The complete source code will be provide in the end of page.

 The important things are：

-* When define the job function, told OneFlow synchronous or asynchronous by return value.
+* When define the job function, tell OneFlow synchronous or asynchronous by return value.

 * The data type of return value is select in  `oneflow.typing` (We called it `flow.typing`).

-* When called the job functions，there is a difference between synchronous and asynchronous.
+* When call the job functions，there are some difference between synchronous and asynchronous.

-## Obtain result in synchronous
+## Obtain result in synchronization

 When calling the job function, we will get an OneFlow object.
 The method `get` of this object can get result by synchronous.